 Circle of Life Care

 Congregational care seeks to provide educational experiences for various developmental and situational issues in the lives of church members, such as parenting, aging parents, and end-of-life education.
 These are scheduled as one-day seminars or as short-term Sunday morning classes.
 Please contact the Director of Congregational Care with your ideas and needs for educational experiences that would be of assistance to you.

-The mission of the Parish Nurse Health Ministry is to integrate health and faith through encouraging individuals to live healthier lives.
+The mission of Asbury's Health Ministry is to integrate health and faith through encouraging individuals to live healthier lives.
 The program was developed 15 years ago to offer holistic coping skills through mind, body and spirit.
 We attempt to guide personal health through counseling, education, and referrals to community resources.
 We offer health screenings, grief support, maintain safety kits for travel and all classrooms, and promote sanitary procedures with hand sanitizer.
 We do monthly blood pressure screenings, publish health tips in “The Vine” and on the health bulletin board, and organize blood drives.
 Anyone can be a part of our Ministry - please join us!

 "I give you a new commandment, that you love one another.
 Just as I have loved you, you also should love one another.